 Back in 1995 I visited Graceland (35.048798, -90.026006) and took the official tour of the mansion.
 I saw the Jungle Room (I remember lots of green shag carpeting), the TV room (decorated in the colors of the Pittsburgh Steelers), and the billiards room (with pleated fabric on the walls and ceiling).
 While the mansion was much smaller than I expected, it was clearly the castle of a king who knew what he liked, and had it custom-made.
 At the time I was unable to see Elvis’ jets.

 Flash forward to 2015, and I’m back at Graceland specifically to see Elvis’ private air force.
 Rumor had it that his jets were sold to a collector, and this was my last chance to see them.

 I had a minor incident with the parking lot toll troll.
-Here’s a tip for the folks who run Graceland: put up a big, easy to read sign that says “Parking $10”, so “foreigners” like myself understand that there is a fee to park.
+Here’s a tip for the folks who run Graceland: put up a big, easy-to-read sign that says “Parking $10”, so “foreigners” like myself understand there is a fee to park.
 Yeah, the troll called me a “foreigner”.
 It doesn’t bother me.
 I look like Lucious Malfoy, so I understand her confusion.